alenaks/SigmaPie/README.md

   * <b>rl</b>dcd<b>r</b>cc<b>l</b>dcd<b>r</b>d<b>l</b> $\Rightarrow$ <b>rlrlrl</b>
   * cdcddcdcdcdc $\Rightarrow \epsilon$

-The strings on the right-hand side are called _tier images_ of the original strings, because they exclude all non-tier symbols.
+The strings on the right-hand side are called _tier images_ of the original strings because they exclude all non-tier symbols.
 Then the TSL grammars can be defined as _SL grammars that operate on a tier._

 Continuing the example above, let's prohibit "l" following "l" unless "r" intervenes, and also ban "r" following "r" unless "l" intervenes (it yields a toy Latin dissimilation pattern).
 Over the `tier`, $G_{TSL_{neg}} = \{ll, rr\}$ expresses this rule.